CtripleU/Darey.io-DevOps-Projects/Project9/project9.md

 Test the configuration and make sure the connection returns Success.
 Remember, that TCP port 22 on NFS server must be open to receive SSH connections.

-Add anothey Post-build action to the project/job to send all files probuced by the build into the defined remote directory.
+Add another Post-build action to the project/job to send all files probuced by the build into the defined remote directory.
 Use ** to copy all files and directories

+Save this configuration and change something the repository

+Webhook will trigger a new job and in the "Console Output" of the job you will find something like this: